 A child often comes up with tricky questions and you may find you are often left with a loss for words.
 This is because your child reaches the peak of cognitive development so quickly with the brain developing up to 90% in the first five years of age.
 They tend to think about things in ways that we haven’t but this won’t last long if not encouraged.
 Imagination.org says that, “Creativity is recognized as one of the most critical skills for the next generation.”
 Can Parents Encourage Creativity?
 Absolutely.
 As a parent, it is your duty to nurture this creative, inquiring mind and help your child to think logically while still allowing them creative freedom to imagine, dream, and see things in new ways.
 Here are five fun ways to encourage creativity in children.

 Once your child gets addicted to electronic gadgets, it is very difficult for him or her to concentrate on anything else so I recommend holding this off as long as possible.
 Research shows that creative activities boosts the child’s mental development and promotes holistic growth.
 Creative activities also improve a child’s motor skills like eye and hand coordination.
 These creative activities will keep your child busy for hours.
 They will learn new things while interacting and it will help them to make decisions on their own.
 Here are some easy activities to encourage creativity in your child.

 5 Fun Activities That Promote Creativity In Children

-Opt for non-toxic finger paints or better still make your own super cheap and sparkly finger paints.
+Opt for non-toxic finger paints for younger children.
+Or better still make your own super cheap and sparkly finger paints.
 This activity will help your child hone motor skills and stimulate their creative mind – they can customize colors and make their own paintings.
 Place an old sheet or newspapers on the floor to prevent mess.
 Here is a quick and easy recipe to make non-toxic finger paint at home.
 Kids love learning how things are made and they will grow more creative as they are inspired by the possibilities.
 This creative process is also great for developing fine motor skills.

 2. Read Along